jfuellert/AFFEvent/README.md

     //@type : NSString

 ##AFFEventAPI
 The AFFEventAPI object is the container object for handler interactions.
-Here is where you can send events, check handlers, add handlers, and remove handlers.
+Here is where you can send events, check handlers, lock and unlock handlers, add handlers, and remove handlers.
 Events handling can be changed at any time using any of the AFFEventAPI methods.
 These methods can also be chained.

+###Locking / Unlocking Handlers
+AFFEventAPI objects control their handler counterparts so they have the ability to add, remove, or, in this case, lock and unlock any handlers.
+Locking a handler means that the handler method won't be fired upon sending an event.
+The handler is not removed from the event handler list, so it can be used again later by unlocking it.
+This is especially useful in cases where you'd want to block interactions to block another, let's say a pop-up menu that blocks other elements in an interface from interacting.
+Here is a list of locking and unlock methods that AFFEvent provides:

+    - (void)lockHandler:(AFFEventHandler *)handler;
+    - (void)unlockHandler:(AFFEventHandler *)handler;
+    - (void)lockHandlers:(NSSet *)handlers;
+    - (void)unlockHandlers:(NSSet *)handlers;
+    - (void)lockHandlers;
+    - (void)unlockHandlers;
+    - (NSSet *)lockedHandlers;
+    - (NSSet *)unlockedHandlers;
+    - (BOOL)handlerIsLocked:(AFFEventHandler *)handler;

 ###Event Removal
 A class in which an event is created is also responsible for destroying that event in it's deallocation.
 This can easily be done by using AFFRemoveAllEvents() in a class's dealloc method.
 This will remove any event objects for that class from the AFFEventSystemHandler.
 To remove a specific event from a class use AFFRemoveEvent( $eventName ).